 One other issue with pine pellet litter is that though it has a nice smell and works great on urine, it’s not all that great at controlling the odor of feces.
 Since the pellets are larger than traditional cat litter, it allows for more room for the smells to diffuse and spread through the air.

-On top of that, some cats will not bury their feces in the pellets, to begin with, and leave the waste on top of the litter.
+On top of that, some cats will not bury their feces in the pellets to begin with, and will leave the waste on top of the litter.
 The best way to avoid this is by scooping the solids as much and as soon as possible for the best results.

 Even the best cat litter can quickly start smelling bad.
 To avoid the expense and inconvenience of constantly replacing your litter, you can try a great litter additive like Hepper's Advanced Bio-Enzyme Cat Litter Deodorizer, a natural product that uses bio-enzymes to neutralize odors.